Just Dance (song): Chart performance

-In the United States, "Just Dance" was initially a club hit following its release, peaking at number two on both the Hot Dance Airplay and Hot Dance Club Play charts during the summer of 2008.
+In the United States, "Just Dance" was initially a club hit following its release, peaking at number 2 on both the Hot Dance Airplay and Hot Dance Club Play charts during the summer of 2008.
 The song entered the Billboard Hot 100 chart at number 76 on August 16, 2008.
-After five months, it gradually rose to number two on the Hot 100, after selling 419,000 downloads on January 10, 2009.
-The next week, the song reached number one on the Hot 100.
-The single took a total of 22 weeks to hit the top spot, which is the longest climb to number one since Creed's "With Arms Wide Open" took 27 weeks before finally reaching number one in November 2000.
-The song also reached the top of the Mainstream Top 40 chart, becoming Gaga's first number-one song.
-"Just Dance" spent a total of 49 weeks on the Hot 100 and on April 12, 2023, the single was certified eleven times platinum by the Recording Industry Association of America (RIAA) for shipment of eleven million copies.
+After five months, it gradually rose to number 2 on the Hot 100, after selling 419,000 downloads on January 10, 2009.
+The next week, the song reached number 1 on the Hot 100.
+The single took a total of twenty-two weeks to hit the top spot, which is the longest climb to number 1 since Creed's "With Arms Wide Open" in 2000.
+The song also reached the top of the Mainstream Top 40 chart, becoming Gaga's first number 1 song.
+"Just Dance" spent a total of forty-nine weeks on the Hot 100 and on April 12, 2023, the single was certified eleven times Platinum by the Recording Industry Association of America (RIAA) for shipment of eleven million copies.
 It was the second song to reach the six-million mark in paid downloads, following "I Gotta Feeling" by The Black Eyed Peas.
 As of February 2018, "Just Dance" had sold 7.2 million digital downloads in the United States.
 In Canada, the song debuted at number 97 on the Canadian Hot 100 for the issue dated June 7, 2008.
 It reached the top of the chart on August 23, 2008, and was present there for five consecutive weeks.
 The song was later certified Diamond by Music Canada for sales of 800,000 copies.

 The track debuted at number 34 on the ARIA Singles Chart on July 21, 2008, and moved up to number 17 the next week.
 On September 15, 2008, the track reached the top of the chart.
-"Just Dance" was certified fourteen times platinum by the Australian Recording Industry Association (ARIA) for sales of 980,000 equivalent units.
-The song was credited as the longest charting single in ARIA history, spending over 81 weeks in the top 100.
-"Just Dance" debuted on the New Zealand charts at number 19, and reached a peak of number three.
-It has been certified quadruple platinum by Recorded Music NZ (RMNZ) for sales of 120,000 equivalent units.
+"Just Dance" was certified fourteen times Platinum by the Australian Recording Industry Association (ARIA) for sales of 980,000 equivalent units.
+The song was credited as the longest charting single in ARIA history, spending over eighty-one weeks in the Top 100.
+"Just Dance" debuted on the New Zealand charts at number 19, and reached a peak of number 3.
+It has been certified quadruple Platinum by Recorded Music NZ (RMNZ) for sales of 120,000 equivalent units.